Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: X-PCNN gradients

 \section{X-PCNN gradients}

 In the case of X-PCNNs, at inference time, we use each single-zone PCNN to predict the next temperature in the corresponding zone.
 The new temperatures in the building are then updated in the data of all the single-zone PCNNs so they can predict the next step.
 This is required because the single-zone PCNNs cannot evolve independently over the prediction horizon since they depend on temperatures in neighboring zones at teach step.
 However, overwriting the data at each step breaks the automatic backpropagation of Python, and we cannot automatically compute the gradient of the temperature in zone $z$ with respect to power inputs or temperatures in another zone $z'$ without implementation overhead.
-We can only retrieve gradients with respect to each single-zone PCNN's inputs, i.e. the power $u^z$, and the ambient temperature.
+We can only retrieve gradients with respect to each single-zone PCNN's inputs, i.e., the power $u^z$, and the ambient temperature.
+Note that, intuitively, these available gradients are expected to be larger in magnitude than the gradients with respect to power inputs in other zones since they have a direct impact on the zone of interest.
+This explains the absence of low gradient values ($<10^{-3}$) in Figure~\ref{fig:gradients} for X-PCNNs compared to M- and S-PCNNs.
 Even if we can only compute parts of the gradients automatically, we still show them in Figure~\ref{fig:gradients} for reference.
 Note that as we already know X-PCNNs are physically consistent since they satisfies the criteria of Corollary~\ref{cor:consistency}, these implementation considerations do not put the architecture in jeopardy.